ValveSoftware/steam-runtime/README.md

 steam-runtime
 =============

-A binary compatibile runtime environment for Steam applications on Linux.
+A binary compatible runtime environment for Steam applications on Linux.

 Introduction
 ------------